Skip To Content

 Mississippi Legislation Academic freedom

-Public K–12 schools, state-supported institutions, community colleges, and universities
+Parties affected: Public K–12 schools, state-supported institutions, community colleges, and universities

 Governor Tate Reeves signed HB 1193 on April 14, 2025, prohibiting public education institutions including the Mississippi School of the Arts from establishing DEI offices, requiring DEI statements or training, or teaching content deemed to promote ‘divisive concepts’ related to race, sex, gender identity, or national origin.
 The law mandates teaching that ‘there are two genders’ and establishes a complaint process with potential withholding of state funding for non-compliance.
 On August 18, 2025, U.S. District Judge Henry Wingate issued a preliminary injunction blocking enforcement of the law, finding it unconstitutionally vague, viewpoint discriminatory, and posing serious threats to free expression and academic freedom.
 The law remains enjoined pending final resolution of the lawsuit, preventing implementation of its restrictions on educational content and cultural programming.